 Supplements to cool down inflammation:

 - Fish oil: Fish oil has been shown to reduce inflammation and can help treat depression and chronic pain.
-These benefits come from the balancing of the omega 3 & 6 fatty acids that occur when taking fish oil.
+These benefits come from the balancing of the omega-3 & 6 fatty acids that occur when taking fish oil.
 An imbalance in this ratio promotes inflammatory pathways in the body.
 When taken properly fish oil can help with weight loss, reduce fat mass directly, increase skeletal muscle mass and reduce inflammation.
-To get these benefits you will need to take 2-5 grams per day (that's 2-5 capsules per day assuming each soft gel is 1,000mg).

 - Quercetin (with bromelain): Quercetin is another powerful anti-inflammatory agent and is especially powerful when coupled with bromelain.
 Bromelain and quercetin can also help improve immune function and improve the GI tract as well.
 Take 1-2 caps each day for best results.